NilPointer-Software/bdfd-wiki/src/bdscript/blackListRolesIDs.md

 # $blackListRolesIDs
-Block users with certain roles from using the command.
+Blocks users with certain roles from using the command.
 If the user has any role in the blacklist, they will not be able to run the command.

 ## Syntax
 ```
-$blackListRolesIDs[role IDs;...;error message]
+$blackListRolesIDs[Role IDs;...;Error message]
 ```

 ### Parameters
-- `role IDs` `(Type: Snowflake || Flag: Emptiable)`: The roles that will be blacklisted.
-Separate role IDs using `;`.
+- `Role IDs` `(Type: Snowflake || Flag: Emptiable)`: The role(s) that will be blacklisted.
+Use semicolons `;` as a separator to separate multiple role IDs.
-- `error message` `(Type: String || Flag: Emptiable)`: The message that will be sent if the user has a role from the blacklist.
+- `Error message` `(Type: String || Flag: Emptiable)`: The message that will be sent if the user has a role from the blacklist.

 ## Example
 ```